-Please refer to Thomas Jones School Improvement Plan Review 2023 for review of Objectives QUALITY OF EDUCATION - 1 • Our curriculum intent is embedded within the school learning ethos and regularly shared and revisited with all staff.
-Our curriculum is designed with our community in mind using our 'curriculum essentials' and looking ahead to future learning. • Teachers are trained in how children learn - the importance of knowing more and remembering more through cyclical learning which is sequentially planned for. • Implementation - teaching and learning remains absolute from Nursery to Year 6 - ultimately quality teaching informs quality outcomes.
-Teaching is visceral, insightful and exacting, underpinned by rigour and implemented with a deft touch. • Teaching of early reading and phonics is outstanding - rigorous, engaging, and ultimately, improves outcomes. • The exacting standards are juxtaposed with a great deal of empathy, encouragement and warmth.
-Strong assessment systems are fit for purpose, not onerous and improve outcomes. • Impact - children arrive at Thomas Jones with significantly below starting points (on average) but the time they depart in year 6 are in the top 2% nationally.
-Twice yearly pupil progress tracker meetings Children with gaps in learning for core subjects are developed through robust interventions in order to lay foundations for future learning. • Outcomes for children with SEND are outstanding. ·
+The quality of education at our school is exceptional and learning is of a consistently high quality.
+Our curriculum intent is embedded within the school learning ethos and regularly shared and revisited with all staff.
+Our curriculum is designed with our community in mind using our 'curriculum essentials' and looking ahead to future learning.
+Teachers are trained in how children learn - the importance of knowing more and remembering more through cyclical learning which is sequentially planned for.
+Implementation - teaching and learning remains absolute from Nursery to Year 6 - ultimately quality teaching informs quality outcomes.
+Teaching is visceral, insightful and exacting, underpinned by rigour and implemented with a deft touch.
+Teaching of early reading and phonics is outstanding - rigorous, engaging, and ultimately, improves outcomes.
+The exacting standards are juxtaposed with a great deal of empathy, encouragement and warmth.
+Strong assessment systems are fit for purpose, not onerous and improve outcomes.

+• Impact - children arrive at Thomas Jones with significantly below starting points (on average) but the time they